goncharovastacy/goncharovastacy/README.md

 - 💻 I’m currently working on JavaScript and React
 - 🎓 I’m currently learning TypeScript
-- 💬 Ask me about vegetarianism, playing bass and studying English
+- 💬 Ask me about vegetarianism, anime, playing bass and studying English

 ### Connect with me:
 - <a href="https://t.me/goncharovastacy" target="blank">Telegram</a>